-I popped over to meet Miller John Cook last week.
-I’ve been baking with Priors flour milled at Fosters mill, in Swaffham Prior, which is just over the border in Cambridgeshire for about 2 years.
-It is the flour that I give to my students, to take home and bake with.
+I wanted to use local organic wheat on my courses and Jon at Fosters mill, in Swaffham Prior kindly gave me some rye and flour milled with local grain to use.
+Cambridgeshire is just over the border and Jon’s flour is the flour that I give to my students, to take home and bake with.

-As anyone who attends one of my sourdough courses will testify I firmly believe that making an artisan loaf starts with using artisan ingredients.
-For me the base line integrity of my bread starts with my ingredients and buying organic flour means supporting farmers who do not use chemicals on the land.
-John’s organic grain though, goes a step further; it is grown by local farmers, and it is really great to meet a miller who not only bakes his own sourdough bread but also has really strong ethical principle
+Jon’s organic grain though goes a step further; it is grown by local farmers, and it is really great to meet a miller who not only bakes his own sourdough bread but also has a really strong ethical principle

-You can buy the flour directly from Fosters Mill or from my favourite specialist bread making equipment supplier, Bakerybits.
+You can buy the grain or flour directly from Fosters Mill.